DileepNimantha/dojo_rules/kill_list.md

 Programmer grievance
 --------------------
-* My programmer grievance will be on people
+* My programmer grievance will be on x people